Why choose Seattle Children's Intestine Transplant Program?

-We treat infants, children, teens and young adults from birth through age 21 for many types of short-term and chronic intestinal disorders in our Liver and Intestine Transplant Clinic.
+We treat infants, children, teens and young adults from birth to age 21 for many types of short-term and chronic intestinal disorders in our Liver and Intestine Transplant Clinic.

 What is an intestine transplant?

 An intestine transplant is the process of removing a patient’s diseased small intestine and replacing it with a healthy donor intestine.
 A transplant is the preferred method for restoring digestive function to a child who has irreversible intestinal failure.

 A common cause of intestinal failure in children is short bowel syndrome (SBS).
 A number of diseases and conditions can lead to intestinal failure in children.
 Learn more about how the small intestine works.

 The transplant process requires extensive preparation and lifelong follow-up care.
 To learn about the transplant process at Seattle Children’s, see what to expect if your child needs an intestine transplant.

 Our Doctors’ Expertise

 Horslen, a pediatric liver and intestine specialist (or hepatologist), is Seattle Children’s medical director of Liver and Intestine Transplantation.
 Reyes, a surgeon who helped pioneer the field of intestine transplant, is Seattle Children’s director of Transplant Services.